-[\Significantly, the Manual itself was issued in 2013, and is in need of revision]
+[Significantly, the Manual itself was issued in 2013 and is in need of revision; this commenced in 2023 and will be completed in 2024]

 It is interesting to note that the original protocol was developed in relation to violent offending.
 This limitation seems to have fallen-off further references to the topic.